Sean O’Brien

 Sean is originally from Long Island, New York.
 He came to New Hampshire to attend Plymouth State College and immediately fell in love with the area.
 He enjoys hiking, biking, swimming, rock climbing, cooking and traveling.
 He's been married to his wife, Tanya, for twenty eight years and has two beautiful children.
 He and his wife adopted their daughter, Lily, from China and their son, Zeland, from Ethiopia.

-Director of Positive Youth Development
+Positive Youth Development Director

 Luke